kaustubhkharvi/TUI-Games/README.md

 ## 🛠 Requirements
 - 🐍 Python 3.6 or higher
+- 🎮 GIT 2.50.0 or higher (For Windows)
 - 🖥  A terminal or command-line interface
+- 📔 curses module required (For Windows)
 - 🚫 No extra libraries needed!

 ## ⚙️ Installation